It’s been two months since I started my seeds, so I thought I’d update with a little progress report on how the little fellas are doing.

 The first seeds germinated in early March in my window.
 I had almost 100 percent germination, so it was a very good start to the season.

 The overachieving tomatoes were the first to surface with their fuzzy little stems.
-The chili peppers were the slowest, twiddling their thumbs and sprouting almost three weeks later, but that was to be expected since I didn’t provide them much heat.
+The chile peppers were the slowest, twiddling their thumbs and sprouting almost three weeks later, but that was to be expected since I didn’t provide them much heat.

 Tomato seedlings looking good at 3 weeks old.
 They even smell good.
 At this point, I repotted them into 3-inch containers.